solariumphp/solarium/docs/documents.md

 Solarium uses this document type as default for select queries for two reasons:

--   in most cases no update functionality is needed, so it will only be overhead
+-   in most cases no update functionality is needed, so it will only be overhead;
 -   to discourage the use of Solr as a DB, as in reading - altering - saving.
 Almost all schemas have index-only fields.
 There is no way to read the value of there fields, so this data will be lost when re-saving the document!
 Updates should normally be done based on your origin data (i.e. the database).
 If you are *really sure* you want to update Solr data, you can set a read-write document class as the document type for your select query, alter the documents and use them in an update query.

 Example usage